dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 Another way of adding assigned categories is by accessing the **Add Assigned Categories** option from the `Data` dimension's context menu (not available for `Gauge`, `Year over year` or `Single value`).

-## Adding more axes and changing how different series are displayed
+## Adding more axes

 When combining data with different measurement scales you will get a more meaningful visualization by having more than a single axis.
-For `Column`, `Bar` `Area` (and their stacked versions) and `Line` you can do so by clicking **Series tab** in the `Options` dialog.
+For `Column`, `Bar` `Area` and `Line` you can do so by clicking the **Series tab** in the `Options` dialog.
 If the option is disabled, make sure that the `Data` dimension is on the `Series` axis and that at least two items have been added.
-Four axis are available, two on the left side of the chart and two on the right side.
+Four axes are available, two on the left side (axis 1 and 3) of the chart and two on the right side (axis 2 and 4).
-Each axis has a different color and the chart is going to be colored accordingly.
+Each axis has a different color and the chart items are going to be colored accordingly.

+Note: When multiple axes are in use, some options like `Lines`, `Vertical (y) axis` and `Color set` in the other option tabs will be disabled.

 ![](resources/images/data-visualizer/data-visualizer-series-tab-multi-axis.png)

-If the selected visualization is of type `Column` or `Line`, it's also possible to choose to display the data of each data dimension as column or line chart.
+## Using multiple visualization types

+It's possible to combine a `Column` chart with `Line` items and vice versa.
+This is done by clicking the **Series tab** in the `Options` dialog and changing the `Visualization type`.
+This can also be combined with using multiple axes (as described in the section above).

 ![](resources/images/data-visualizer/data-visualizer-series-tab-multi-axis-multi-type.png)